To Index or Not to Index: Optimizing Exact Maximum Inner Product Search: A Simple, Hardware-Friendly Index

-\item \textbf{Optimizer: Choose Index vs. Blocked Matrix Multiply}: We perform cost-based optimization to determine whether the \topK should be computed using the cluster centers or blocked matrix multiply.
-If \simdex estimates that blocked matrix multiply will be faster, \simdex abandons the remaining steps and calls optimized matrix multiply routines; otherwise, \simdex proceeds to construct the index for \topK querying.

-\item \textbf{Construct and Query Index}: Using the clustering from Step 1, \simdex computes a conservative estimate of the maximum distortion between each cluster's predicted rating and the predicted ratings for users in the cluster. \simdex subsequently applies this conservative upper bound to the inner product between each cluster centroid and each item and, for each cluster, stores a list of items in descending order of the computed upper bounds.
-Subsequently, to compute a user's \topK items, \simdex walks the item list of the user's corresponding cluster, using the upper bound to terminate when there are guaranteed to be no more items with higher ratings than those that the user has previously seen. \end{enumerate}
+\item \textbf{Construct and Query Index}: \simdex computes a conservative estimate of the maximum distortion between each cluster's predicted rating and the predicted ratings for users in the cluster. \simdex subsequently uses this conservative upper bound to create a sorted list of items for each cluster.